Dentistry & Oral Health

 By combining thorough oral exams with X-rays, we can catch hidden problems early, plan precise treatments, and keep your pet comfortable and healthy.

-• Dental scaling and polishing remove plaque and tartar that can lead to gum disease and tooth loss.
+Dental scaling and polishing remove plaque and tartar that can lead to gum disease and tooth loss.

-At Woodland Veterinary Clinic, we use modern ultrasonic scaling to gently and effectively clean teeth while minimising damage to enamel.
+At Woodland Veterinary Clinic, we use modern ultrasonic scaling to gently and effectively clean teeth while minimizing damage to enamel.
 Scaling beneath the gumline (subgingival scaling) is also performed to reverse early stages of gingivitis.

 Dental scaling and polishing are performed as part of a Complete Oral Health Assessment and Treatment (COHAT) under general anesthetic to ensure your pet’s comfort and safety.

-• When dental disease or oral injury causes pain or infection, tooth extraction or oral surgery may be the best option to restore your pet’s comfort and health.
+When dental disease or oral injury causes pain or infection, tooth extraction or oral surgery may be the best option to restore your pet’s comfort and health.
 At Woodland Veterinary Clinic, we provide expert extractions and oral surgical care with a strong focus on safety, comfort, and effective pain management.

 All extractions and oral surgeries are performed during a Complete Oral Health Assessment and Treatment (COHAT) under general anesthetic.
 This allows for a thorough examination, precise treatment, and a stress-free experience for your pet.

-• Dental care is not a one-time event.
+Dental care is not a one-time event.
 We’ll help you create an ongoing oral health plan to maintain comfort, prevent disease progression, and support your pet’s long-term health.

 Frequently Asked Questions